Will Meghan Markle's clout with Prince Harry get her to the church for Pippa Middleton's wedding?

 — Penny Lane (@Pennyy_Lane_) April 19, 2017

-Queen Elizabeth is one of the hurdles if it’s not disrespectful to describe the monarch that way.
+Queen Elizabeth is one of the hurdles if one is allowed to describe the monarch that way.
 Prince Harry’s grandmother famously has to approve his bride, and Meghan isn’t like most other royal brides.
 Markle is a divorced, biracial, American actress.
 She’ll be the first British princess in all those categories if Meghan and Prince Harry put a ring on it.

 I'm fully ready for Prince Harry to announce his engagement to Meghan Markle.
 All types of interracial royal goodness yassss